csDaniel/assignment1/bio.md

 Prior to OSU, most of my experience had been with simple things, such as writing macros.
 In high school, I studied visualBASIC.
 Thanks to OSU, I can now say I have experience working with C and C++.

+In cs161, for my final project, I opted to make a dungeon crawler.
+It used a 2d array to draw the contents of the map.
+The map was hand-made first on graph paper, then manually keyed in.
+The character would move by the user entering in single key directions.
+Occasionally, there would be a random battle being spawned.
+In total, the project took over a week and maybe 30-40 hours of programming.